For Hearings Before Judge Stong:

 Click here to view Judge Stong's Written Opinions

-Judge Stong has trained judges in more than 25 countries on five continents, including Central Europe, North, Central and West Africa, Central Asia, the Middle East, and the Arabian Peninsula with the U.S. Commerce Department, the World Bank, ABA-ROLI, and INSOL, among other organizations.
-She has consulted with the Supreme Court of China and People’s High Courts in Beijing and Guangzhou, and led judicial workshops in Cambodia, Argentina, Brazil, and Chile.
-She received the ABA Glass Cutter Award, the NYIC Hon.
-Cecelia Goetz Award, the Brooklyn Bar Association’s Freda Nisnewitz Award for Pro Bono Service, the Association of Insolvency and Restructuring Advisors Judicial Service Award, and the MFY Legal Services Scales of Justice Award.
-Judge Stong is an adjunct professor at Brooklyn Law School and St. John’s University School of Law.
-She received her A.B. magna cum laude and her J.D. from Harvard University.
+Judge Stong has trained judges in more than 25 countries on five continents, including North, Central and West Africa, Central Europe, Central Asia, the Middle East, the Arabian Peninsula, and South America with the U.S. Commerce Department Commercial Law Development Program, the World Bank, the ABA-Rule of Law Initiative, and INSOL, among other organizations.
+She has consulted with the Supreme Court of China and People’s High Courts in Beijing and Guangzhou, the Uganda Registration Services Bureau, and has recently led judicial workshops and consultations in Morocco, Bahrain, Kuwait, Kazakhstan, Nigeria, and Brazil, among other venues.

 Judge Stong has received many recognitions for her work.
 These include the American Bar Foundation’s Outstanding State Chair Award, the ABA Glass Cutter Award, the NYIC Hon.
 Cecelia Goetz Award, the Association of Insolvency and Restructuring Advisors Judicial Service Award, the MFY Legal Services Scales of Justice Award, and the Brooklyn Bar Association’s Freda Nisnewitz Award for Pro Bono Service, among others.
 She received her A.B. magna cum laude and Phi Beta Kappa from Harvard University and her J.D. from Harvard Law School.